zwang695/alexa-skills-list/README.md

 *Alexa, ask Ceaseless who should I pray for today*

-Find out who to pray for each day and receive wisdom from the Bible each day with Ceaseless
+Find out who to pray for each day and receive wisdom from the Bible with Ceaseless.
+Use it for daily prayer and devotion.

 ***